Expressing colostrum during pregnancy

 Another common question is - why does it need to be done?

 Often after birth, there can be a concern that the baby is not feeding well, they develop jaundice, or they lose too much weight on day 3.
-There are many reasons why these issues can happen, and explaining each one could probably be a separate article, but the main risks are - late preterm/early term birth (eg 35 - 38 weeks), intervention* during birth such as epidural, instrumental birth (vacuum or forceps), or emergency caesarean, having a baby that is born below the 10th percentile or above the 90th percentile for weight, or having gestational diabetes.
+There are many reasons why these issues can happen, and explaining each one could probably be a separate article, but the main risks are - late preterm/early term birth (eg 35 - 39 weeks), intervention* during birth such as epidural, instrumental birth (vacuum or forceps) or emergency caesarean, having a baby that is born below the 10th percentile or above the 90th percentile for weight, or having gestational diabetes.

 If these issues occur it might be suggested that the mother starts expressing her milk and feed it to the baby away from the breast (eg with a syringe).
 But due to the low volume of colostrum (which is perfectly normal), it may be difficult to express out and this may lead to formula being suggested.

 There has been some suggestion (via research) that giving a baby formula in the first 3 days of their life can increase their risk of developing a cow's milk protein intolerance or allergy later in infancy.
 Now, this isn't to say that they will definitely develop CMPI/A, it just increases the chances.
+Other studies have shown that giving formula and/or using a bottle and teat to feed a baby in hospital can decrease exclusive breastfeeding rates by 2-6 times - again, not a definite, but a risk.

 Therefore, some parents are quite keen to do what they can to avoid needing to give formula.
 This is where AEC comes in.
 If you have some colostrum stored up before the birth you can use it to supplement after the baby is born and increase the chances of either avoiding or delaying the need to give formula.

-In regards to the question do you NEED to do it?
+In regard to the question do you NEED to do it?
 The simple answer is no - you do not need to do anything that is suggested by a health professional or in a parenting group.
 If you have gestational diabetes or if you know that you are going to have an elective caesarean or be induced early (although there often is very little warning that this is going to happen), it may be strongly advised, but you still do not NEED to do it.

 In a follow-up study to the DAME study mentioned above, mothers who expressed said that they felt more confident about expressing, even if they did not yield much volume, as they had practiced it during pregnancy.